B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/GameScreen.md

 ### Ready Button

 The ready button lets the players send their commands.
-His text gives some hints about the current state of the game, displaying the amount of commands set in the current round or tells the player to wait for his opponent.
+Its text gives some hints about the current state of the game, displaying the amount of commands set in the current round or tells the player to wait for his opponent.
-He is updates using his `act(float delta)` method that's called together with `stage.act()` in the rendering method and in situations where he should not be pressed.
+The button is updated using his `act(float delta)` method that's called together with `stage.act()` in the rendering method and in situations where it should not be pressed.

 ### Stat Panels